vuldb/cyber_threat_intelligence/TA505/README.md

 # TA505 - Cyber Threat Intelligence

-The indicators are related to [VulDB CTI analysis](https://vuldb.com/?kb.cti) of the actor known as [TA505](https://vuldb.com/?actor.ta505).
-The activity monitoring correlates data from social media, forums, chat rooms, and darknet markets.
-It helps to determine associated actors, activities, intentions, emerging research, and attacks.
-Our unique predictive model is able to forecast activities and their characteristics.
+These _indicators_ were collected during the [VulDB CTI analysis](https://vuldb.com/?kb.cti) of the actor known as [TA505](https://vuldb.com/?actor.ta505).
+The _activity monitoring_ correlates data from social media, forums, chat rooms, and darknet markets.
+It helps to determine associated actors, specific activities, expected intentions, emerging research, and ongoing attacks.
+Our unique _predictive model_ is able to forecast activities and their characteristics.

-Live data and more analysis capabilities are available at [https://vuldb.com/?actor.ta505](https://vuldb.com/?actor.ta505)
+_Live data_ and more _analysis capabilities_ are available at [https://vuldb.com/?actor.ta505](https://vuldb.com/?actor.ta505)

 ## Campaigns

-The following campaigns are known and can be associated with TA505:
+The following _campaigns_ are known and can be associated with TA505:

 * Ammyy
 * SDBbot